michaeltrefry/Yapplr/Yapplr.Api/STAGING-SEED-README.md

 ### Automatic Seeding
 Seeding happens automatically when:
 1. The application starts in Staging environment
-2. The database is empty (no existing users)
-3. Database migrations complete successfully
+2. Database migrations complete successfully
+3. Fresh database is created (no data persistence in staging)

+**Note**: The staging environment uses an ephemeral database with no data persistence between deployments.
+This ensures every deployment starts with fresh seed data.

 ### Manual Testing
 After deployment, you can immediately: